The best sterilisers for bottles, pumps, and more, as tested by UK parents

 Awarded Silver and Gold for Best Steriliser/Sterilising Product at the Mother&Baby Awards 2024

-The MAM Easy Start Bottle & Microwave Steriliser Set holds up to six bottles (provided).
+The MAM Easy Start Bottle & Microwave Steriliser Set holds up to six bottles, which are also included in this set.
 This steriliser can be used as both a microwave steam steriliser or with cold water tablets.
-Bottles can stay sterile for up to 48 hours if stored in the steriliser and are good to go in just five minutes.
+Bottles can stay sterile for up to 48 hours if stored in the steriliser and are ready in just five minutes.

 Read our full MAM Easy Start Bottle & Microwave Steriliser Set review